Palliative Care Uncovered

 Discuss the Impact of Chronic Conditions on Service Duration

-Chronic conditions significantly affect the duration of both hospice and palliative care services.
+Chronic conditions significantly affect the duration of palliative care services.
 For individuals living with serious, ongoing illness, palliative care can be extended indefinitely, accommodating the changing needs that arise throughout their health journey.
-In contrast, hospice care is typically limited to those with a terminal prognosis of six months or less, making it essential for families to understand when to transition to hospice services while managing chronic illnesses that may require long-term support.

 Review Situations Calling for Short-Term Versus Long-Term Care